 This is additional funding that your child’s school can claim.
 It is available for any child who qualifies for free school meals due to their family income.

 The money can be used by the school to help to provide more support to the children, to help develop children’s academic progress, their self esteem or their social and emotional skills.

-For each child registered, the school will receive:
+For each child registered, the school will from April 2023 will receive: